snk-js/chessible/README.md

    - 8.6 Special Rules: Special rules may be added for synthesized pieces, such as limiting the number of times they can be used in a game or prohibiting them from being broken down again.
 These rules provide a framework for the RPG chess game "Chessible" and offer players new ways to approach each turn, engage in strategic decision-making, and grow their knowledge structures.

+Gameplay:

+Every turn, players have a limited time to spend their action points by moving, attacking, or defending pieces, either as a present or future action.
+Present actions are immediately displayed after the end of the turn.
+Future actions are reserved until the end of the next opponent's turn and are displayed after that.
+Defense futures are special futures that can only be cast during the opponent's turn and are used to defend pieces from attacks.
+There is a special combination of futures, where players can spend action points on moving and attacking with the same piece in one turn.
+If a piece attacks another piece and kills it, it will take its position.
+If a piece attacks another piece and doesn't kill it, the position of both pieces remains the same.
+Piece Characteristics:

+Every piece has life points, attack points, defense points, agility points, and intelligence points.
+Life points represent the piece's capacity to handle attacks from other pieces.
+Attack points determine the amount of damage the piece can deal to other pieces.
+Defense points determine the piece's ability to absorb damage from enemy attacks.
+If an attacker's attack points are equal to or less than the defender's defense points, the defender will absorb all damage.
+Agility points determine a piece's ability to move freely on the board during the player's turn.
+Pieces with higher agility, such as knights, will require fewer action points to move or move more than once in a turn.
+Intelligence points determine a piece's ability to schedule futures (attacks and movements).
+If a future move collides with an unexpected enemy piece, it will cause normal damage and return to the last point it was at.

 <hr>

 ### WHAT I AM TRYING TO DO?